Steve wilkinson

 Executive director

 Steve is a longtime Portland resident, an active musician, business owner, and has an extensive background in non-profit outreach and event management.
 He has experienced two very different sides of the houseless crisis: he lived in his car for five months while in college and is currently a homeowner and landlord.
-He is excited to be a part of Operation Nightwatch and hopes to share his experience of bringing people together to explore creative ways to provide immediate attention to those in need.
+He continues to be excited to be a part of Operation Nightwatch and shares his experience of bringing people together to explore creative ways to provide immediate attention to those in need.
 Steve has a rescue dog, Olive, and they enjoy traveling around the Pacific Northwest.

 KOLIN BUSBY, LCSW